rpalloni/concurrency/README.md

 | |_________|              | |              | |                |
 |______________________________________________________________|

-I/O: something outside the interpreter domain; when is happening, the interpreter can switch and execute another thread. \
+I/O: something outside the interpreter domain;  while waiting for these external events, \ the interpreter can switch and execute another thread. \
 lock: when the interpreter switch to a thread, GIL locks the interpreter and memory for that thread.
 Despite the execution is slower, threads setup is faster ("light" processes)